 I spend 45 minutes in the car every morning.
-The daily commute to work is so time-consuming and congested that it is a miracle I haven’t given up driving altogether — traffic makes me stir-crazy.
-That is, until I discovered podcasts.
+The daily commute to work is so time-consuming and congested that it is a miracle I have not given up driving altogether — traffic makes me stir-crazy.
+That is until I discovered podcasts.

-Now my mornings are not only bearable, but enjoyable.
-I look forward to traffic.
-And call me crazy, but as a recent college grad, I get nostalgic listening to a podcast each morning — podcasts cover a wide array of topics (just like college), completely free (unlike college), and allow you to learn on the go (kind of like college).
+Now my mornings are not only bearable but enjoyable.
+I look forward to the traffic.
+And call me crazy, but as a recent college grad, I get nostalgic listening to a podcast each morning — podcasts cover a wide array of topics (just like college), completely free (unlike college) and allow you to learn on the go (kind of like college).

 I have listened to a podcast every morning for the past year, so I guess you could say I am a genius.
 Or at the very least, that I know what I am talking about.